Priya-2411/Nails_Pro/README.md

 Implementing Authorization
 Created an Admin role and gave the access to the privacy policy only to the Admin

+Hiding Links
+There are 2 roles specified:  Admin and Staff.. only the Admin user is able to add staff to the database and the Staff is able to add customers to the database.